Sepsis

 • Check your temperature, blood pressure, heart rate, and breathing.

-• Draw blood to test it for chemicals that reveal an infection or damage to the organs.
+• Draw blood to test it for chemicals that reveal an infection or damage to organs.

-• They may also order an x-ray, CT scan, or other imaging tests to look for a source of an infection.
+• Possibly order an x-ray, CT scan, or other imaging tests to look for the source of an infection.

-UPMC's providers all have training in knowing the signs of sepsis and to act quickly to diagnose and treat it.
+UPMC's providers all have training in knowing the signs of sepsis and for acting quickly to diagnose and treat it.

 The goal of treating sepsis is to cure the infection causing it to help the immune system return to normal.
 Sepsis treatment will also try to stop organ damage from occurring.